ragulpr/taildropout/README.md

 When using TailDropout on the embedding layer, `k` has a qualitative meaning:

 ![](./_figs/ae.gif)

+Here even with `k=1` the resulting 1d-scalar embedding apparently separates shoes and shirts.

 ## Usage
 TailDropout is an `nn.Module` that works just like `nn.Dropout`, applied to a tensor `x`: